jylhakos/access_control_sawtooth_rest_api/README.md

 }
 ```

-Create Dockerfile and build Docker container with Nginx image using docker-compose build coommand, and then start Docker container's Nginx by running docker-compose up command.
+Create Dockerfile and build Docker container with Nginx image using docker-compose build command, and then start Docker container's Nginx by running docker-compose up command.

 ### References